Ronnie772/Ronnie772.github.io/docs/02-Component-Selection/Component-Selection.md

 **Choice:** Option 3: 2371 6V motor (Pololu)

-**Rationale:** This motor eliminates the need for an extra power rail, keeping the PCB design simple.
-It's lightweight and even though it costs higher than the alternatives it is well within our budget and eleminates the need to buy a voltage regulator other than the one provided in the kit, overall saving cost and increasing productivity.
+**Rationale:** The 2371 6v motor by Pololu is perfect match for our 5v power rail and eliminates the need for an extra one, keeping the PCB design simple.
+It is lightweight and has the highest toque output, therefore saving cost and increasing productivity.

 **H-Bridge**